Updated on 09/08/2021

 If you suspect a case of ASF, contact your veterinarian immediately.

 From 2014, ASF made inroads in the European Union, firstly in Poland and the Baltic States (Estonia, Lithuania, Latvia), where it has become enzootic in wild boar.
 The infection has since then spread to new countries: Moldova (2016), Romania (2017), Czech Republic (2017) and more recently Hungary (April 2018), Belgium (September 2018) and Germany (September 2020).

-The Asian continent is also affected, with China in August 2018, Mongolia in January 2019, Taiwan and Vietnam in February 2019.
+The Asian continent is also affected, with China in August 2018, Mongolia in January 2019, Taiwan and Vietnam in February 2019, as well as in the Americas (Dominican Republic, in the Caribbean ).
 The risk of spread has become global.

 ASF causes major economic losses in the pork production sector due to its high mortality rate and the trade restrictions imposed on affected countries.
 For example, China, the world's largest pig producer, has lost more than 6.7 million pigs since the outbreak began in August 2018.

 In France, ASF is classified as a Category 1 health hazard.